 Ashby, Turner Letters, 1852-1863

 - Special Collections, Carrier Library, James Madison University

 - Ashby Family

 - The Turner Ashby Letters consist of 28 letters, a petition, and two portrait photographs of Turner Ashby.

 [identification of item], [box #, folder #], Turner Ashby Letters, SC 0107, Special Collections, Carrier Library, James Madison University, Harrisonburg Va.

 Turner Ashby was a Confederate cavalry commander during the Civil War.
 He was born in Fauquier County Virginia. where he became an accomplished horseman.
 Sometimes called the "Black Knight of the Confederacy" Ashby was responsible for guarding the Potomac River from Harpers Ferry to Maryland.
 This was in part to help Maryland men with Confederate leanings join the Confederacy.
 Ashby was to serve with Stonewall Jackson.
 During the Valley Campaign, Ashby was shot in the Battle of Good's Farm.
 He had been appointed Brigadier General at this time, but it was never confirmed by the Confederate Senate.

-Scope and Content:
+Scope and Content

 This collection consists of 28 letters (a few with envelopes), a petition, and two portrait photographs of Turner Ashby.
 The letters comprise correspondence between relatives of Turner Ashby including his mother, Dorothea F. Ashby; his sisters, Mary and Dora (both later married to Moncures); cousins; and friends of the family.
 Two letters are penned by Turner Ashby.
 These two letters plus one from "D.A.M." have been transcribed; transcriptions are available in the folder.